Rotator Cuff Injury & Tendinopathy

 AC Joint Sprain & Separation

-Injury to the acromioclavicular joint — graded I through VI.
+Injury to the acromioclavicular joint graded I through VI.
 Common in contact sports, cycling falls, and direct shoulder impacts.
 Physiotherapy restores strength and overhead function across all grades.
-Grade IV–VI may require surgical consultation prior to rehab.

 Shoulder Osteoarthritis

-Degenerative wear of the glenohumeral joint cartilage causing deep aching, grinding, and progressive stiffness — most prevalent over age 50.
-Conservative physiotherapy significantly reduces pain and preserves function, delaying or avoiding surgery in the majority of patients.
+Degenerative wear of the glenohumeral joint cartilage causing deep aching, grinding, and progressive stiffness β most prevalent over age 50.
+Conservative physiotherapy delays or avoids surgery in most patients.

 GlenohumeralDegenerative